 In addition, we combine our professional practice in the area of criminal defense with immigration cases.
 We offer representation in Los Angeles immigration court to individuals charged with potentially deportable crimes.

 Other matters in which we also offer our professional services include:

 - Robbery crimes.

 - Identity theft.

-We know that many people wrongly accused of theft are innocent or made a mistake for some reason.
-But they are entitled to a second chance in their life.
+We know that many individuals wrongly accused of theft are innocent or for some reason made a mistake.
+But they are entitled to a second chance at life.

 Other times they are victims of malicious accusations through false accusations or evidence.
-We can help you clean up your records.
+We can help you clear your record.

-Now you know what theft is, if you are facing criminal charges for this or another crime, contact us, we can help you.
-We offer you a free consultation where we will answer all your questions.
+Now you know what petty theft is, if you are facing criminal charges for this or any other crime, contact us, we can help you.

 Tell Us Your Case